augustin64/Minecraft-Discord-Bot/README.md

 # Minecraft-Discord-Bot
-dsicord bot about Minecraft, using discord py library
+discord bot about Minecraft, using discord py librar